patrickcsullivan/patrickcsullivan/README.md

 ### 👋 About me

 Hi there!
 I'm a software engineer specializing in the Rust programming language.
-I'm also interested in programming language design and implementation.
+I'm also passionate about linguistics and language learning.

 You can find my resume [here](patrick_sullivan_cv.pdf).